colinhacks/zod/ERROR_HANDLING.md

 ];
 ```

 As you can see three different issues were identified.
 Every ZodIssue has a `code` property and additional metadata about the validation failure.
-For instance the `unrecognized_keys` error provides a list of the unrecognized keys detected in the input.
+For instance the `invalid_type` error provides information about the expected and received types.

 ## Customizing errors with ZodErrorMap